 A school with a credit-hour program that has terms that are substantially equal in length and for which no term is less than nine weeks in length may now certify a single-term loan period for students in that program.
 Previously, the minimum loan period for such a program was the academic year, unless the student was in a final period of enrollment.

-Guarantor: A guarantor may need to revise school program review procedures.
+A guarantor may need to revise school program review procedures.

-U.S. Department of Education: The Department may need to revise school program review procedures.
+The Department may need to revise school program review procedures.

-CM Policy Committee CM Guarantor Designee Interested Industry Groups and Others CM Governing Board Representatives
+CM Policy Committee CM Guarantor Designee Interested Industry Groups and Others ke-dt/edited-tmh